kasp582a/41934-AdvancedBIM-Group36/README.md

 # 3B: Propose a (design for a) tool / workflow

-See process in BIM execution plan.
+The IDM diagram can bee seen in BIM execution plan under process.
 [Link to the Process section](BIM_ExecutionPlan.md#process)